-Who are Alex & Alex, and how did you proposal/s come about?
+Who are Alex & Alex, and how did your proposal/s come about?

-A few weeks later, Alex L was able to surprise Alex T also at home with a living room fort, candles, and homemade crème brulee (Alex T’s favorite).
+A few weeks later, Alex L surprised Alex T at home with a living room fort, candles, and homemade Crème Brulee (Alex T’s favorite).
 It sounds boring, but our apartment is our happy place!

 How was the wedding planning for you both?